- Download our Moving to the Czech Republic Guide (PDF)

 The standard of healthcare in the Czech Republic is generally high – in fact, the country's healthcare scheme has been praised as one of the best in the EU.
-The affordability and standard of medical treatment has even seen the country emerge as a popular destination for medical tourism in Europe.
+The affordability and standard of medical treatment have even seen the country emerge as a popular destination for medical tourism in Europe.

-It is compulsory to have health insurance in the Czech Republic, whether through a public or private health insurance provider.
+It's compulsory to have health insurance in the Czech Republic, whether through a public or private health insurance provider.
 Czech citizens, residents, and anyone working for a Czech employer are automatically insured under the country's public healthcare system and pay monthly contributions.
 Other long-term visitors will have to use a private insurance company and short-term travellers are expected to have appropriate travel insurance.

-Public healthcare in Czech Republic
+Public healthcare in the Czech Republic

-Many doctors are in public hospitals are Western-trained and able to speak English, though this is not always the case.
+Although the level of care in public hospitals is superb, patients may experience long waiting periods before receiving treatment.
 Some expats using the public sector have also complained of doctors being short-tempered or unsympathetic, but this is largely due to the high turnover of patients and short consultation times and shouldn't be taken personally.

-Private healthcare in Czech Republic
+Private healthcare in the Czech Republic

-Pharmacies in Czech Republic
+Pharmacies in the Czech Republic

 Pharmacies, some of which can be found attached to hospitals, are widely available in the Czech Republic with some open 24 hours a day, seven days a week.
 Expats should note that prescriptions are only valid for a set period of time.
 Prescriptions from emergency services expire after two days, antibiotic prescriptions expire after five days, and all other prescriptions expire after two weeks.

-Emergency services in Czech Republic
+Emergency services in the Czech Republic

 Emergency services in the Czech Republic are generally good, as are ambulance response times.
 In the case of an emergency, dial 112 to be connected to the EU emergency line.
 This guarantees an English-speaking operator.
 Otherwise, Czech medical emergency services can be reached at 155.